neural-maze/blog/content/posts/202404-llm-chess-arena/index.md

 ```

 As you can see in the code above, we are defining three tools (indicated by the `@tool` decorator)
-, all of them related with the [Exa search engine](https://exa.ai/search?c=all).
+, all of them related to the [Exa search engine](https://exa.ai/search?c=all).
 By using these tools,
-the agents will be able to look for promising information about PyCharm / VS Code using Exa search.
+the agents will be able to look for promising information about PyCharm / VS Code using the Exa search engine.

 There's only one thing left ... the tasks!

 ## Tasks 🏗️

-Task definition is also very easy in CrewAI.
+Defining tasks is also very simple in CrewAI.
 To define a task we only need to provide a
 **description**, the **expected output** and finally the **agent** (remember the diagram at
 the beginning, an agent is responsible for a task).

-I've defined three tasks for this use case (as you can see, they are pretty straightforward)
+We're going to define three tasks for our use case (as you can see, they are pretty straightforward)

 ```python
 from textwrap import dedent